Sizing from the Smallest Scales: The Mass of the Milky Way: Discussion

 To explore how our results may be biased by the dynamical influence of the LMC, we fully rerun our distance-matching analysis on the set of MW satellites with low tangential velocity error fractions excluding the 9 LMC-associated satellites, which includes long-term satellites plus recent satellites and LMC interactors.
 When excluding these systems associated with the LMC, across all $3$ velocity components, the null hypothesis is rejected when comparing to subhalos drawn from the low- and high-mass hosts (i.e.~$p < 0.05$), with the distribution of observed velocities for the Milky Way satellites intermediate between these two subhalo samples (i.e.~again favoring an intermediate-mass Milky Way).
 However, while the radial velocity distribution for subhalos drawn from the intermediate-mass sample is visually consistent with that of the Milky Way satellite population when excluding the LMC-associated satellites, we find that the tangential and total velocities are less consistent (as compared to the distributions in Fig.~\ref{fig:lvterr_vels}).
 As seen in Fig.~\ref{fig:lmc_vel} and Table~\ref{table:pvales}, the intermediate-mass host samples yield non-rejected $p$-values, $p \ge 0.05$, when comparing to the observed radial, tangential and total velocities.
 Overall, when satellites associated with the LMC are removed from our analysis, the distance-matched subhalos continue to show a preference for an intermediate-mass host halo ($\sim 1-1.2 \times 10^{12}~\msun$).

 So far in this work, all distance-matched subhalos are selected according to a peak maximum circular velocity limit of $V_{\rm peak} > 6~{\rm km}~{\rm s}^{-1}$.
 As shown by \citet{graus18}, the abundance of Milky Way satellites can be reproduced with subahlos down to $V_{\rm peak} >10~{\rm km}~{\rm s}^{-1}$ when excluding those systems associated with the LMC.
 While this more restrictive subhalo selection roughly quarters the subhalo populations, only Draco~II does not have at least $10$ subhalos in its distance bin across all host mass sets.
-As shown in Table~\ref{table:pvales}, when limiting subhalos to $V_{\rm peak} > 10~{\rm km}~{\rm s}^{-1}$, our results are are clouded.
+As shown in Table~\ref{table:2}, when limiting subhalos to $V_{\rm peak} > 10~{\rm km}~{\rm s}^{-1}$, there is no consistent host mass preference.
 The high-mass host samples are inconsistent with the observed Milky Way satellites across all $3$ velocity measures.
 Meanwhile, the subhalos drawn from the low- and intermediate-mass hosts are consistent with the observed radial velocities, but unable to reproduce the tangential and total velocity distributions of the Milky Way satellites.